 - Should I choose a vibration pump or a rotary pump?

-- Why don't these espresso machines have buttons?
+- Why don't these coffee machines have buttons?

 - Are manual lever machines better than traditional coffee machines?

-- Are Italian coffee machines difficult to maintain?
+- Are Italian espresso machines difficult to maintain?

 - Do I need an expensive coffee grinder?

 - Should I get a step-less coffee grinder?

 - Which espresso machine accessories should I get?

 Italian Manual Coffee Machines - Why K Bean?